bluerobotics/BlueRobotics_TSYS01_Library/README.md

  */
 TSYS01(TwoWire *wire = &Wire);

-/** Initialize the sensor - return false if not detected.
+/** Initialize the sensor connection - return false if not detected.
  */
 bool init();